Lindsey Richter - Director of Inspiration - Bend, OR

 Agnès C. Rodriguez – Events Manager & Yogi - Sedona, AZ

 Agnes was born and raised in ze South of France, where she grew up riding her little red BMX with the boys.
 At 18 she moved to North America to go to college.
 Living just an hour away from Bromont Bike Park (Quebec) she kept eyeing the DH trails but never actually went.
 Fast forward a few years, she met her husband, an avid mountain biker.
 After begging him for over a year to take her riding, he finally caved, bought her a bike, and took her to the most technical trails around, expecting to sell the bike in no time.
 Little did he know she would follow him and demand more!
 Until taking a Ladies AllRide Camp, Agnes had never ridden with women.
 That was it, she had found her tribe!
 Some of her favorite trails include Hi Line and Mezcal in Sedona and Captain Ahab in Moab.
-Agnes is an incredible asset: she brings her digital marketing and project management expertise to the Ladies AllRide Team, and also teaches yoga for mountain biking classes. *** Follow Agnes on Instagram @agnes_c and Facebook
+Agnes is an incredible asset: she brings her digital marketing and project management expertise to the Ladies AllRide Team, and also teaches yoga for mountain biking. *** Follow Agnes on Instagram @agnes_c and Facebook

 Angi Weston - Bellingham, WA